 Many people associate back pain with carrying heavy loads or overworking the back and hip muscles with difficult manual labor.
 Some see back pain as a result of an accident or even a violent incident.
 What many fail to realize is that back pain could be due to bad habits in bed.

-When they ask a back pain chiropractor in Monmouth, they realize that their sleeping habits have a lot to do with their health.
+When they ask back pain chiropractors near Marlboro, NJ, they realize that their sleeping habits have a lot to do with their health.
 They figure out that having a poor sleeping posture can lead to all sorts of pain in the back and the rest of the body.

 Common Signs and Symptoms of Back Pain